Carrots and Celery and Priming People to Kick-Ass

-Even cooler (and bringing this whole conversation full circle), Dr. Gabrielyan referred to another study where participants were given a carrot prior to sitting down to eat at a restaurant to see if it would increase the likelihood of them making “healthier’ good choices.
+Even cooler (and bringing this whole conversation full circle), another well-known and relevant study to bring to light is one where participants were given a carrot prior to sitting down to eat at a restaurant to see if it would increase the likelihood of them making “healthier” good choices.

 It didn’t go quite as planned, because, as we learned above, people don’t like being told what to do, and more to the point, people like CHOICES.